sonac/twitter-service/README.md

 ## Testing

 For testing properly create virtual environment with all packages installed (you can use `pyenv` for that purpose) and run `python -m pytest` to run unit tests.

+## Using

+Currenly there are fpllowing endpoints in app:

+`/fetch` for POST requests with supplied data in form of username e.g. `curl -d "user=bbcnews" -X POST 0.0.0.0:5000/fetch` `/avg-length/<username>` to get average tweet length for user.
+If no user supplied - would be returned average overall `/coolest-follower/<username>` get follower with biggest amount of followers for user